Boris Shiryaev

-Boris Nikolayevich Shiryaev (Бори́с Никола́евич Ширя́ев; born October 27 (November 8), 1889 in Moscow, Russian Empire – died on April 17, 1959 in San Remo, Italy) was a Russian writer of the "second wave" of exile and a participant of the Russian apostolate in the Russian Diaspora.
+Boris Nikolayevich Shiryaev (Бори́с Никола́евич Ширя́ев; born 27 October (8 November) 1889 in Moscow, Russian Empire – died 17 April 1959 in San Remo, Italy) was a Russian writer of the "second wave" of exile and a participant of the Russian apostolate in the Russian Diaspora.
 A member of the White movement during the Russian Civil War, during the occupation of the southern Russian city of Stavropol by the German Wehrmacht, he collaborated with the occupiers by publishing anti-Soviet newspapers and consequently had to flee to Italy.
 He was a member of the Russian Greek Catholic Church in Diaspora.

 Biography

 Early life

 Boris Shiryaev was born in Moscow in 1889, the son of the hereditary Orthodox Christian landlord.
 At the end of History and Philology of Moscow State University was engaged in teaching and theater.
 Then he studied at the University of Göttingen (Germany).
 Returning to Russia, he graduated from the General Staff Academy (Imperial Russia).
 During the First World War, joined to army, reaching the rank of captain.
 In 1918 he returned to Moscow and attempted to get into the Volunteer Army, but was arrested and sentenced by the Bolsheviks to death for trying to cross the border.
 A few hours before the execution was running.

 In 1922 Shiryaev faced a new arrest in Butyrka prison.
 Shiryaev was sentenced to death, which was replaced by 10 years of exile in Solovki prison camp, and along with hard labor Boris participated in the camp theater and the magazine "Solovetsky Islands", where in 1925-26 published the novel "1237 lines" and several poems: "Solovki", "The Dialectics of today", "Turkestan poems," etc. Shiryaev collected and recorded camp folklore, which was published a brochure circulation of 2000 copies.
 In 1929 was replaced by a reference to 3 years in Central Asia, where Shiryaev was a journalist.
 On his return in 1932 to Moscow, Shiryaev was arrested again and sent to 3 years to Rossosh village (Voronezh Oblast).

 From 1935 to 1942 he lived in the North Caucasus in Stavropol and Cherkessk.